Learning Guides

 From evolution and religion to anime and cognitive science, learn why names have power in math and physicsâand how Unisium makes you use the real vocabulary.

-Note-taking during lectures steals attention from reasoning.
-Learn why it fails and how to replace it with question generation, self-explanation, and problems.
+Note-taking during lectures in math and physics usually steals attention from reasoning.
+Learn why it fails and what to do instead during class and after class.

 Why Study Math and Physics in the Age of AI?